 - 1. Early cross-functional alignment on requirements can avoid last-minute shifts in evidence planning that can be very costly; a side benefit of needing to write a briefing book. - 2.
-Participating in scientific advice generates alignment and marks a willingness to communicate with regulators and HTA bodies, meaning that evidence plans are less likely to be dismissed than those without official consultation.4,23
+Participating in scientific advice generates alignment and marks a willingness to communicate with regulators and HTA bodies, meaning that evidence plans are less likely to be dismissed than those without official consultation.4,23 of the HEOR evidence generation plan

 Figure 2.
-Overview of ISA as a Solution to Current Market Changes mpact
+Overview of ISA as a Solution to Current Market Changes